kubedb/docs/docs/guides/kafka/concepts/kafka.md

     - readinessProbe
     - lifecycle

-You can check out the full list [here](https://github.com/kmodules/offshoot-api/blob/39bf8b2/api/v2/types.go#L44-L279).
+You can check out the full list [here](https://github.com/kmodules/offshoot-api/blob/master/api/v2/types.go#L26C1-L279C1).
 Uses of some field of `spec.podTemplate` is described below,

 NB.
 If `spec.topology` is set, then `spec.podTemplate` needs to be empty.
 Instead use `spec.topology.<controller/broker>.podTemplate`

+#### spec.podTemplate.spec.tolerations

+The `spec.podTemplate.spec.tolerations` is an optional field.
+This can be used to specify the pod's tolerations.

+#### spec.podTemplate.spec.volumes

+The `spec.podTemplate.spec.volumes` is an optional field.
+This can be used to provide the list of volumes that can be mounted by containers belonging to the pod.

+#### spec.podTemplate.spec.podPlacementPolicy

+`spec.podTemplate.spec.podPlacementPolicy` is an optional field.
+This can be used to provide the reference of the podPlacementPolicy.
+This will be used by our Petset controller to place the db pods throughout the region, zone & nodes according to the policy.
+It utilizes kubernetes affinity & podTopologySpreadContraints feature to do so.

 #### spec.podTemplate.spec.nodeSelector

 `spec.podTemplate.spec.nodeSelector` is an optional field that specifies a map of key-value pairs.
 For the pod to be eligible to run on a node, the node must have each of the indicated key-value pairs as labels (it can have additional labels as well).
 To learn more, see [here](https://kubernetes.io/docs/concepts/configuration/assign-pod-node/#nodeselector) .

-#### spec.podTemplate.spec.resources

-`spec.podTemplate.spec.resources` is an optional field.
-This can be used to request compute resources required by the database pods.
-To learn more, visit [here](http://kubernetes.io/docs/user-guide/compute-resources/).

 ### spec.serviceTemplates